alertmanager/alert_manager/README.md

 ## Changelog
 - **2081-09-12** my2ndhead
+	- Fixed a bug where unassigned incidents get a null/unknown value.
+The owner field will now be filled with a value of "unassigned".
 	- Fixed bugs on incident posture where category, subcategory, tags where filled wrongly
 	- Optimized incident_change macros to use tstats instead of datamodel command, to support datamodel acceleration
 	- Fixed a bug on KPI Report - Resolved Incidents where transactions are not complete